KidoniSoftware/kidoni/content/index.md

 development and related topics, but you never know what else I might throw in.

 I have been a professional software developer for over 30 years.
-Originally I was a C programmer working on #Unix #kernel and administration/management software (Oracle online backup, StorageTek tape silo drivers/CLI) at Amdahl Corporation.
-Eventually I transitioned to writing enterprise #Java software in the fraud prevention space applying neural networks and other #ML techniques to catch bad guys.
-Applying AI/ML to fraud prevention and financial crime has been a theme in my career, using it in areas such as credit card fraud, application/origination fraud, anti-money laundering (#AML), know-your-customer (#KYC), and identity verification.
+Originally I was a C programmer working on #unix #kernel and administration/management software (Oracle online backup, StorageTek tape silo drivers/CLI) at Amdahl Corporation.
+Eventually I transitioned to writing enterprise #java software in the fraud prevention space applying neural networks and other #ml techniques to catch bad guys.
+Applying AI/ML to fraud prevention and financial crime has been a theme in my career, using it in areas such as credit card fraud, application/origination fraud, anti-money laundering (#aml), know-your-customer (#kyc), and identity verification.

-More recently I have been learning #Rust and going back to my roots, to apply Rust to systems level programming.
+More recently I have been learning #rust and going back to my roots, to apply Rust to systems level programming.
 For example, I've purchased a Raspberry Pi 5 and want to teach myself how to write a native kernel for it in Rust.